Animal Based Materials

 – Ensuring high standard of labour and working conditions

-We have evaluated the use of organic silk for all our accessories.
+We have adopted the use of organic silk for all our accessories.

-Beginning autumn/winter 2018, all Gucci scarves will be manufactured using Global Organic Textile Standard (GOTS)-certified silk.
+Beginning autumn/winter 2018, all Gucci scarves are manufactured using Global Organic Textile Standard (GOTS)-certified silk.
 GOTS is a world-leading independent standard for certified organic material.

 With this certification in place, we can be sure that no pesticides, insecticides or hazardous chemicals have been used, from the production of the silk fibre to the finished cloth.